IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator/README.md

 - Filtered queries using GraphQL
 - Automatic removal of expired and cancelled alerts
 - Distributed alert retrieval from sources using Redis task queues
-- Websocket communication using Django Channels (WIP)
+- Websocket communication using Django Channels

 ## Table of Contents
 * Documentation